-- Analyse an unseen literature extract and answer four questions of varying length and complexity. - Write a descriptive or creative writing piece based on a theme. - Analyse the writers' viewpoints and perspectives in one non-fiction and one literary non-fiction text. - Write a non-fiction text expressing a viewpoint, for example a speech or article.
+- Analyse an unseen literature extract and answer four questions of varying length and complexity. - Write a descriptive or creative writing piece based on a theme or image. - Analyse the writers' viewpoints and perspectives in one non-fiction and one literary non-fiction text. - Write a non-fiction text expressing a viewpoint, for example a speech or article.

-There is still a Spoken Language component which is assessed in school and takes the form of a recorded presentation.
+There is a Spoken Language component which is assessed in school and takes the form of a recorded presentation.
+This is a national requirement for all students.